Texas Realtors Residential Lease

 Instead of stating a general tenant duty of care, the TXR lease would appear to rely on paragraph 16’s surrender clause: “When this lease ends, Tenant will surrender the Property in the same condition as when received, normal wear and tear excepted.
 Tenant will leave the Property in a clean condition free of all trash, debris, and any personal property.”

-The landlord has no general duty to repair and restore a catastrophically damaged residence that has been leased to a tenant.
+Unless a lease expressly states otherwise, a landlord has no general duty to repair and restore a catastrophically damaged residence that has been leased to a tenant.
 Neither the TXR lease nor the Property Code include such a requirement.

 Paragraph 25 of the TXR lease merely incorporates the baseline minimum standard of the Property Code: the landlord has a duty to make repairs after a disaster ONLY if proper notice is given AND the property is total unusable as a residence AND if insurance proceeds are paid:

 Prop.
 Code Sec.
 92.054.
-Casualty Loss
+Casualty Loss [to Rental Property]

 (a) If a condition results from an insured casualty loss, such as fire, smoke, hail, explosion, or a similar cause, the period for repair does not begin until the landlord receives the insurance proceeds.

-(b) If after a casualty loss the rental premises are as a practical matter totally unusable for residential purposes and if the casualty loss is not caused by the negligence or fault of the tenant, a member of the tenant’s family, or a guest or invitee of the tenant, either the landlord or the tenant may terminate the lease by giving written notice to the other any time before repairs are completed.
-If the lease is terminated, the tenant is entitled only to a pro rata refund of rent from the date the tenant moves out and to a refund of any security deposit otherwise required by law.
+(b) If after a casualty loss the [property is] totally unusable for residential purposes and if the casualty loss is not caused by the negligence or fault of the tenant, a member of the tenant’s family, or a guest or invitee of the tenant, either the landlord or the tenant may terminate the lease by giving written notice to the other any time before repairs are completed.

-(c) If after a casualty loss the rental premises are partially unusable for residential purposes and if the casualty loss is not caused by the negligence or fault of the tenant, a member of the tenant’s family, or a guest or invitee of the tenant, the tenant is entitled to reduction in the rent in an amount proportionate to the extent the premises are unusable because of the casualty, but only on judgment of a county or district court.
+(c) If after a casualty loss the rental premises are partially unusable [then] the tenant is entitled to reduction in the rent in an amount proportionate to the extent the premises are unusable because of the casualty, but only on judgment of a county or district court.
 A landlord and tenant may agree otherwise in a written lease.

-(1) the landlord has no duty to commence restoration of a damaged property unless it is totally unusuable as a residence and even then not before casualty insurance proceeds are received—which could take months;
+(1) the landlord has no duty to commence restoration of a damaged property unless it is totally unusable as a residence and even then not before casualty insurance proceeds are received—which could take months;

 (3) the statute assumes (but does not require) that the landlord actually carries casualty insurance, and in sufficient amounts for the right category of loss—which may not be the case;